What is gum disease?

 Establishing an excellent oral hygiene routine at home is adequate to treat milder gingivitis.

-Severe gum disease, however will also require assessment, monitoring and treatment with a dentist and/or dental hygienist or therapist.
+Severe gum disease, however will also require assessment, monitoring and treatment with a dentist and/or dental hygienist or therapist who will advise you how often to attend.
+Most patients with gums disease will be asked to attend every 3 months or every 6 months.

 If the gum disease is new and not something you have already talked about with your dentist then you should book a check up.